-- (10) Remove the two screws and take off the flat cable clamp. - (11) To take out the panel harness, remove sponges F and R that are backed with adhesive tape.
-NOTE: Once removed, those sponges will become unusable and new parts will have to be put back in. - (12) To take out the CCD flat cable, remove sponge R.
+- (10) Remove the two screws and take off the flat cable clamp.
+(See the next page.) - (11) To take out the panel harness, remove sponges F and R that are backed with adhesive tape.
+NOTE: Once removed, those sponges will become unusable and new parts will have to be put back in.

+(12) To take out the CCD flat cable, remove sponge R.